Biotechnology in pharmaceutical manufacturing

 Escherichia coli bacteria, which are often utilized in production of pharmaceutical products.

-Biotechnology is the use of living organisms to develop useful products.
+Biotechnology in pharmaceutical manufacturing is the application of biological systems, living organisms, or their components to the development and production of pharmaceutical products.
 Biotechnology is often used in pharmaceutical manufacturing.
 Notable examples include the use of bacteria to produce things such as insulin or human growth hormone.
 Other examples include the use of transgenic pigs for the creation of hemoglobin in use of humans.